 - 4 cups cooked rice or quinoa

-- Add all ingredients except coconut milk and rice to a large pot over medium heat.
-Bring to a boil then reduce to medium-low and cook for 30 minutes to soften ingredients and meld flavors.
+- Add roasted red peppers, onion, coriander, ginger powder, and about 1/4 of the can of the tomatoes to a large pot over medium heat.
+Bring to a boil then reduce to medium-low, cover and cook for 15 minutes to soften ingredients and meld flavors.